ices-eg/wg_WGEEL/Misc/data_call_2022/SE.md

 ## Annex 10
+New sampling: 18 new values entered into the db

+Modified sampling: 36 values updated in the db

-* 172 and 1844 new values inserted in the group and metric tables
+New group metrics: 172 and 1844 new values inserted in the group and metric tables

+New individual metrics: STILL TO DO